brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 ```
 :::

-The type `Dyn<Interface>` is code-generated such that it has the interface from `Interface` and forwards calls through a manually-constructed vtable.
+The type `DynRef<Interface>` is code-generated such that it has the interface from `Interface` and forwards calls through a manually-constructed vtable.
 The implementation is:

 ::: std
 ```cpp